MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 ## How to use revoscalepy

 The **revoscalepy** module is found in Machine Learning Server or SQL Server Machine Learning when you add Python to your installation.
 You get the full collection of proprietary packages plus a Python distribution with its modules and interpreter.

 You can use any Python IDE to write Python script calling functions in **revoscalepy**, but the script must run on a computer having our proprietary modules.

-The **revoscalepy** module runs locally on all platforms, and remotely in a [RxSpark](RxSpark.md) or RxInSQLServer compute context.
 For a review of common tasks, see [How to use revoscalepy with Spark](../../python/how-to-revoscalepy.md).

-### Run it locally
+### Local compute context

+This is the default. *revoscalepy** runs locally on all platforms.
 On a standalone Linux or windows system, data and operations are local to the machine.
 On Spark, a local compute context means that data and operations are local to current execution environment (typically, an edge node).

-### Run it in a remote compute context
+### Remote compute context

 In a remote compute context, the script running on a local Machine Learning Server shifts execution to a remote Machine Learning Server, supported on Spark and SQL Server.
 For example, script running on Windows might shift execution to a Spark cluster to process data there.
 Similarly, script might shift to a remote SQL Server instance using a [RxInSqlServer](RxInSqlServer.md) compute context.

-For Spark, set the compute context to [RxSpark](RxSpark.md) cluster and give the cluster name.
+On Spark, set the compute context to [RxSpark](RxSpark.md) cluster and give the cluster name.
 In this context, if you call a function that can run in parallel, the task is distributed across data nodes in the cluster, where the operation is co-located with the data.
 This capability is built into Spark.

-For SQL Server, there are two primary use cases for remote compute context:
+On SQL Server, set the compute context to [RxInSQLServer](RxSInqlServer.md).
+There are two primary use cases for remote compute context:

 + Call Python functions in T-SQL script or stored procedures running on SQL Server.